asonix/i3html/README.md

   - Attempt to change on key combination, fix what breaks

  TERM:
- - Look at CMDproject, take what works, convert to bash (change dir to ls, cls to clear, etc.)
  - Add support for more commands

  APPLICATIONS:
  - Text-editor